-DLBCL, the most common type of B cell lymphoma, is a genetically and clinically heterogeneous disease.
+DLBCL, the most common type of B cell lymphoma in adults, is a genetically, phenotypically, and clinically heterogeneous disease.
 Gene expression profile studies revealed several subtypes, including germinal center B cell (GCB)-like and activated B cell (ABC)-like DLBCL.
-The less curable ABC-DLBCL often carries genetic lesions leading to constitutive NF-κB activation and interference with terminal B cell differentiation; the latter lesions include deletion/mutation of BLIMP1 and translocation of BCL6.
-Using conditional gain- and/or loss-of-function mutagenesis in mice, we have demonstrated the cooperation of the canonical NF-κB signaling and disruption of BLIMP1 in the pathogenesis of ABC-DLBCL.
-Mechanistically, we showed that the canonical NF-κB signaling enhances B cell proliferation and survival, while the loss of BLIMP1 abrogates B cell terminal differentiation, a non-proliferating state.
-Furthermore, our recent data reveal the synergy of the alternative (non-canonical) NF-κB signaling with deregulation of BCL6 in DLBCL pathogenesis in a sizable fraction of cases.
+The less curable ABC-DLBCL often carries genetic lesions leading to constitutive NF-kB activation and interference with terminal B cell differentiation; the latter lesions include deletion/mutation of BLIMP1 and translocation of BCL6.
+Using conditional gain- and/or loss-of-function mutagenesis in mice, we have demonstrated the cooperation of the canonical NF-kB signaling and disruption of BLIMP1 in the pathogenesis of ABC-DLBCL.
+Mechanistically, we showed that the canonical NF-kB signaling enhances B cell proliferation and survival, while the loss of BLIMP1 precludes B cell terminal differentiation, a non-proliferating state.
+Furthermore, we revealed the synergy of the alternative (non-canonical) NF-kB signaling with deregulation of BCL6 in DLBCL pathogenesis in a sizable fraction of cases.
 Our ongoing efforts are to unravel the roles of other genes, including the dual-specificity phosphatase 2 (DUSP2), in B cell lymphomagenesis.